iamstace/DublinBikes/README.md

 Before running the script, ensure that you have the following prerequisites in place:
 1. ArcGIS Online (AGOL) Account
    * Sign Up: If you don't already have an AGOL account, you will need to create one.
-Visit [ArcGIS Online](https://www.arcgis.com/sharing/rest/oauth2/signup?client_id=arcgisonline&redirect_uri=http://www.arcgis.com&response_type=token) to sign up for an account: .
+Visit [ArcGIS Online](https://www.arcgis.com/sharing/rest/oauth2/signup?client_id=arcgisonline&redirect_uri=http://www.arcgis.com&response_type=token) to sign up for a free account account.
-   * Organization Access: If you are using an existing account ensure that your account has the necessary privileges to publish Feature Layers and create web maps.
+   * Organisation Access: If you are using an existing account ensure that your account has the necessary privileges to publish Feature Layers and create web maps.
 If you're part of an organisation, check with your administrator to ensure you have the correct permissions.
 2. Github Account
-   * Sign Up: If you do not have a GitHub account, you can [sign up for one](https://github.com/).
+   * Sign Up: If you do not have a GitHub account, you can [sign up for one](https://github.com/) as all relevant documentation for this project is stored within a GitHub repository.

 ### Setup